 Consider your preferences and your cat’s needs when choosing the type of litter for your self-cleaning box, as it will ultimately affect how often you need to change it.

-Number of Cats Using the Box
+Number of Using the Box

 The number of cats using the litter box is another crucial factor to consider.
 The more cats using the box, the more frequently you will need to change the litter.